 - Day Trading For Dummies by Ann C Logue

-These books are particularly good if you’re planning to start day trading in the UK, US, Canada and Europe.
+These books are particularly good if you are planning to start day trading in the UK, US, Canada and Europe.
 Some are available as eBooks and audiobooks too.
 However, there are also other good options for day traders based in India, Australia, the Philippines, and beyond.
-See online reviews for customer ratings before you buy a book.

 Note, many of the best day trading books, courses and videos are also available in Hindi, Tamil and Telugu.

 Videos & Courses